-- Emergency medical physicians should not provide replacement prescriptions for controlled substances that were lost, destroyed or stolen. - Emergency medical physicians should not provide replacement doses of methadone for patients in a methadone treatment program. - Long-acting or controlled-release opioids (such as OxyContin®, fentanyl patches and methadone) should not be prescribed by emergency department physicians. - Emergency department physicians are encouraged to use information from the NCCSRS before prescribing opioids. - Physicians who manage patients with chronic pain should be encouraged to send patient pain agreements to local emergency departments for reference, and work to develop appropriate plans for the evaluation and management of their patients in the emergency department in conjunction with emergency department physicians. - Whenever possible when evaluating a patient with an exacerbation of chronic pain, the emergency medicine physician should contact the patient's primary opioid prescriber and access the NCCSRS.
-If analgesics are to be prescribed, only enough pills to last until the office of the primary opioid prescriber's opens should be provided. - Prescriptions for controlled substances from emergency department physicians should state the patient is required to provide a government issued picture identification (ID) to the pharmacy filling the prescription.
+- management of their patients in the ED in conjunction with emergency department practitioners. - 3 - Whenever possible when evaluating a patient with an exacerbation of chronic pain, the emergency medicine physician should contact the patient's primary opioid prescriber and access the NCCSRS.
+If analgesics are to be prescribed, only enough pills to last until the office of the primary opioid prescriber's opens should be provided. - 9 - Prescriptions for controlled substances from the ED should state the patient is required to provide a government issued picture identification (ID) to the pharmacy filling the prescription. - 13 - Prescriptions for opioid pain medication from the ED for acute injuries, such as fractured bones, in most cases should not exceed 30 pills. - 16

-- Prescriptions for opioid pain medication from emergency department physicians for acute injuries, such as fractured bones, in most cases should not exceed 30 pills. - When appropriate, emergency department patients should be screened for substance abuse prior to prescribing opioid medication for acute pain.
+- When appropriate, ED patients should be screened for substance abuse prior to prescribing opioid medication for acute pain. - 18 19

-Compliance with Controlled Substance Laws and Regulations:
+20 Compliance with Controlled Substance Laws and Regulations:

-To prescribe, dispense or administer con- trolled substances, the physician must be registered with the DEA, licensed by the state in which he or she practices, and in compliance with applicable federal and state regulations (194).

-Physicians are referred to the Physicians' Manual of the U.S. Drug Enforcement Administration for specific rules and regulations governing the use of controlled substances.
+- To prescribe, dispense or administer con- trolled substances, the physician must be registered with the DEA, licensed by the state in which he or she practices, and complies with applicable federal and state regulations (194). - Physicians are referred to the Physicians' Manual of the U.S. Drug Enforcement Administration for specific rules and regulations governing the use of controlled substances.
 Additional resources are available on the DEA's website at www.deadiversion.usdoj.gov,

-SECTION III: Definitions 195
+28 SECTION III: Definitions 195

-For the purposes of these guidelines, the following terms are defined as follows:
+29 For the purposes of these guidelines, the following terms are defined as follows:

-Aberrant drug-related behaviors: Actions that indicate addiction, including the following: rapidly escalating drug dosage, running out of prescriptions early, acquiring prescription drugs from outside sources, inconsistent UDS, multiple providers from NCCSRS data, stolen medications chewing/snorting/injecting medications, and altering/stealing/selling prescriptions.
+Aberrant drug-related behaviors: Actions that indicate addiction, including the following: rapidly escalating drug dosage, running out of prescriptions early, acquiring prescription drugs from outside sources, inconsistent UDS, multi providers from NCCSRS data, stolen medications chewing/snorting/injecting medications, and altering/stealing/selling prescriptions.

 Abuse: A term with a wide array of definitions, depending on context.
-The American Psychiatric Association defines drug abuse as "a maladaptive pattern of substance use, leading to clinically significant impairment or distress, as manifested by one or more behaviors."
-DSM-V replaces the term "abuse" with "misuse" (196) In addition; Substance abuse (SA) can mean the use of any substance(s) for non-therapeutic purposes, or use of medication for purposes other than those for which it is prescribed.
-The medical diagnosis of SA is defined by any one of the following four criteria during a 12-month period: (1) failure to fulfill major obligations at work, school, or home; (2) recurrent use in situations in which it is physically hazardous; (3) recurrent substance-related legal problems;

-(4) continued use despite persistent social or interpersonal problems (197).
-Substance abuse can lead to substance dependence.
+The 1 American Psychiatric Association defines drug abuse as "a maladaptive pattern of 2 substance use, leading to clinically significant impairment or distress, as 3 manifested by one or more behaviors."
+DSM-V replaces the term "abuse" with 4 "misuse" (196) In addition; Substance abuse (SA) can mean the use of any 5 substance(s) for non-therapeutic purposes, or use of medication for purposes other 6 than those for which it is prescribed.
+The medical diagnosis of SA is defined by 7 any one of the following four criteria during a 12-month period: (1) failure to 8 fulfill major obligations at work, school, or home; (2) recurrent use in situations in 9 which it is physically hazardous; (3) recurrent substance-related legal problems; 10 (4) continued use despite persistent social or interpersonal problems (197).
+11 Substance abuse can lead to substance dependence.
+12 13

-Acupuncture: An ancient oriental medical technique where needles are placed at anatomic points along the 12 meridians of the body.
-Oriental medical theory, passed down for thousands of years, states that vital energy (chi) flows through the body along these 12 meridians.
-Although current medicine does not fully understand how acupuncture works, we do know from functional MRI studies that acupuncture activates/deactivates particular areas of the brain during needling.
-In addition, it is known that endorphin (endogenous opioid) levels rise during needling.
-Clinically, acupuncture has been successfully employed to treat a variety of disorders including opioid addiction (198).
+Acupuncture: An ancient oriental medical technique where needles are placed at 14 anatomic points along the 12 meridians of the body.
+Oriental medical theory, 15 passed down for thousands of years, states that vital energy (chi) flows through 16 the body along these 12 meridians.
+Although current medicine does not fully 17 understand how acupuncture works, we do know from functional MRI studies 18 that acupuncture activates/deactivates particular areas of the brain during 19 needling.
+In addition, it is known that endorphin (endogenous opioid) levels rise 20 during needling.
+Clinically, acupuncture hasbeen successfully employed to treat a 21 variety of disorders including opioid addiction (198).
+22